 I was discouraged.
 I was powerless.
 I was lost.
 I was caged.

 Throughout my entire academic career, I attended one incredibly small Baptist school based out of my church.
 A Baptist college was also instituted by my church solely for ministerial degrees and it was expected of high school graduates to attend this college.
 There was just one problem: I knew deep in my heart it was God's destiny for me to be a nurse, but a nursing degree was not offered at the Baptist college.
 I felt trapped.
 Would I choose to stay in the cage of other's expectations?
 Or would I break free and pursue my dreams of becoming a nurse?
-Following the precedent and attending the Baptist college would have been the easy way out; but I decided to "break the mold" and attend community college.
+Following the precedent and attending the Baptist college would have been the easy way out, but I decided to "break the mold" and attend community college.
 This choice flooded my life with negativity and resistance from those I least expected.
-The church and school administration, as an attempt to change my mind, told me that I would never be able to make it through community college.
+The church and school administration, in an attempt to change my mind, told me that I would never be able to make it through community college.
 Fueled by their doubt, I was determined to prove them wrong.

 My first semester of college was the definition of culture shock.
 For the first time in my life, I walked into a completely new building surrounded by completely new faces.
 I went from a high school with a total of 30 students to a single classroom containing 30 students.
 Like a scene from a movie, I can vividly remember standing still in the middle of the hallway drowning in a whirlwind of people.
 Confused and overwhelmed, my first month of college was filled with sleepless nights, tears, and reluctance to continue my education.
 I decided I was not going to give up and allow my doubters the satisfaction of seeing me quit.